openstack/ceilometer/doc/source/architecture.rst

 To solve this, the notion of multi-publisher can now be configured for each meter within Ceilometer, allowing the same technical meter to be published multiple times to multiple destinations, each potentially using a different transport and frequency of publication.
-At the time of writing, two transports have been implemented so far: the original and relatively secure Oslo RPC queue based, and one using UDP packets.
+At the time of writing, three transports have been implemented so far: notifier, a notification based publisher which pushes samples to a message queue; rpc, the original and relatively secure RPC based publisher; and udp, which publishes samples using UDP packets.

 .. figure:: ./4-Transformer.png
-   :figwidth: 100%
+   :width: 100%
    :align: center
    :alt: Transformer example